 A Level Maths or very good AS level

-The aim of this course is to introduce mathematical techniques useful in the economic and social sciences to those students who have the appropriate advanced mathematical background.
+The aim of this course is to introduce mathematical techniques useful in the economic and social sciences to those students who have the appropriate mathematical background.

 The objectives of this course are that students will be able to: